duxsco/gentoo-installation/docs/post-boot_configuration.md

 ### 8.3.1.b) clevis

-If you don't have a DHCP server avaiable to the new system, add [the following network settings](https://www.systutorials.com/docs/linux/man/7-dracut.cmdline/#lbAN) to the `CMDLINE` array variable in `/etc/dracut.conf`:
+If you don't have a DHCP server available to the new system, add [the following network settings](https://www.systutorials.com/docs/linux/man/7-dracut.cmdline/#lbAN) to the `CMDLINE` array variable in `/etc/dracut.conf`:

 ```
 ip=192.168.10.2::192.168.10.1:255.255.255.0:micro:enp1s0:off